micro-ROS/docker/Linux/precompiled_examples/Client_micro-ROS/README.md

 # Client Quick Start

-Contains Docker files with ROS 2 workspace and buit-in micro-ROS Client ready to run at a Linux system.
+This docker image has a ROS2/Micro-ROS workspace with a built Micro-ROS client-side demos ready to be run on a Linux system.
+The purpose of this image is to quickly run any Micro-ROS client-side demos.